vpenso/kubernetes-example/docs/README.md

 Pods communicate across a flat (NAT-less) network like computers on a LAN, regardless of the underlying inter-node network topology.
 Usually build with an SDN (Software-Defined Network) layer (aka overlay-network).

-## Nodes

-Run pods, provide the Kubernetes runtime environment:

-- `kubelet` - Ensures pods/containers are running and healthy.
-- `kube-proxy` - Manages network on the host to perform connection forwarding.

-Runs on top of the container runtime (i.e. Docker, containerd)

 ## Service